austintheriot/resonix/DEVELOPMENT.md

 # Development

+# Production build

-For building all wasm targets & js examples:
+For building all wasm targets in production mode, all js libraries that depend on that wasm output, and also all examples that consume the build packages:

 ```sh
 yarn build